arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - **Wireless connectivity**: The onboard Wi-Fi® module supports IEEE 802.11b/g/n Wi-Fi® standards, enabling devices to establish reliable and high-speed wireless connections to access the Internet and communicate with other devices.
 - **Secure communication**: The onboard module incorporates various security protocols such as WEP, WPA, WPA2, and WPA3, ensuring robust data encryption and protection against unauthorized access during wireless communication.
-- **Onboard antenna**: Portenta Machine Control devices feature an onboard vertical SMA antenna connector (5-1814832-2) specifically matched for the onboard Wi-Fi® module RF requirements.
+- **Antenna connector**: Portenta Machine Control devices feature an onboard vertical SMA antenna connector (5-1814832-2) specifically matched for the onboard Wi-Fi® module RF requirements.

 The `Arduino Mbed OS Portenta Boards` core has a built-in library that lets you use the onboard Wi-Fi® module right out of the box: the [`WiFi` library](https://www.arduino.cc/reference/en/libraries/wifi/).
 Let's walk through an example code demonstrating some of the module's capabilities.